Holy Baptism at Saint Mary’s

 - The Feast of the Baptism of Our Lord (the first Sunday after 6 January)

 - The Great Vigil of Pascha (the evening before Easter, the Feast of the Resurrection)

 - The Day of Pentecost (50 days after the Feast of the Resurrection)

 - All Saints’ Day (1 November), or the Sunday after All Saints’ Day

 - at The Bishop’s Visitation (the date varies)

-In addition, Holy Baptism is appropriate during the Great 50 Days.
+In addition, Holy Baptism is appropriate throughout the Great 50 Days.
 It is also common for us to administer Baptism several times during the summer months.

-Except in the case of an emergency, Baptism is not administered during Lent.
+Except in the case of an emergency, Baptism is not administered during Advent or Lent.

 Q: What about godparents?
-May I be a godparent for my own child?
+Who may be a godparent for my child?